Shrink your PDF to meet upload limits using Smallpdf. Learn how to compress files online or locally on Mac and Windows — free, fast, and secure.

 The issue?
 File size.

-If you’re trying to compress a PDF to a specific limit, let’s say under 5 MB, 1 MB, or even 500 KB, you don’t have to waste time testing random tricks.
+If you're trying to compress a PDF to a specific limit, let's say under 5 MB, 1 MB, 500 KB, or even 300 KB you don't have to waste time testing random tricks.

-We’ll walk you through exactly how to compress PDF to a chosen size, using both online and built-in options for Mac and Windows.
+We'll walk you through exactly how to compress PDF to a specific size, using both online and built-in options for Mac and Windows.

 Let's start with the fastest and most reliable method.